emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 Network operators update their devices components since decades.
 By consequence, update with eco-designed components can started immediatly as there is no dependency on management solutions.
 The assessement of environmental and power gains can be done manually from the datasheets of the manufacturer or using an adhoc processing.

+It is clear that information for doing static assessement is spread over many media or OPS interfaces (datasheet, Web URL, CLI , YANG, MIB, IPFIX ...).
+A proposal consists in documenting how to do static assessement for a set of devices based on volontaring {{GREEN-BOF}}.

-In the mid term, in a way to scale the assessement, inventory {{IVY-WG}} requires to distinguish both legacy devices which include eco-designed components and these components inside the device.
+In the mid term, in a way to scale the assessement, inventory {{IVY-WG}} requires to distinguish both legacy devices which include eco-designed components and these eco-designed components inside these devices.
 This must not delay the initial deployment of eco-designed components in legacy devices.

-It is clear that information for doing static assessement is spread over many media or OPS interfaces (datasheet, Web URL, CLI , YANG, MIB, IPFIX ...).
-A proposal consists in documenting how to do static assessement for a set of devices based on the volontaring.

 # Complex Update